Uranium mining in New Mexico: Health and environmental issues

 New Mexico uranium miners from the 1940s and 1950s have had abnormally high rates of lung cancer, caused by radon gas in poorly ventilated underground mines.
-The effect was particularly pronounced among Navajo miners, because the incidence of lung cancer is normally low among Navajos.
+The effect was particularly pronounced among Navajo miners, and it was not until much later that the potential increase in lung cancer was attributed to working in the uranium mines.
 The Navajo tribe, whose reservation contains much of the known ore deposits, declared a moratorium on uranium mining in 2005.

+Extent of Seepage in Groundwater from the Church Rock Mill incident.

-The tailings dam failure that caused the Church Rock uranium mill spill on July 16, 1979, remains the largest release of radioactive material in U.S. history.
+The Church Rock Mill incident was predestined by the witnessing of structural cracks in 1976.
+A failure in the earthen tailings dam of the mill resulted in a uranium spill on July 16, 1979; this remains as one of the largest releases of radioactive material in U.S. history.
+Approximately 1100 tons of radioactive waste and 95 million gallons of wastewater flowed into the Puerco River and surrounding aquifers.
 In May 2007, the U.S. Environmental Protection Agency (EPA) announced that it would join the Navajo Nation EPA in cleaning up radioactive contamination near the Church Rock mine.

 In 2017, the EPA, the Navajo Nation, and two affiliated subsidiaries of Freeport-McMoRan, Inc., entered into a settlement agreement for the cleanup of 94 abandoned uranium mines on the Navajo Nation.
 The settlement was valued at over $600 million, with the United States, on behalf of the Department of Interior and Department of Energy, contributing $335 million into a trust account for the cleanup.

-In 1958, Homestake Mining Company (now owned by Barrick Gold) left 250 million tons of radioactive mill waste in New Mexico, which contaminated groundwater and released radon gas.
-The waste continued to pose a health threat in 2022, when Barrick Gold was attempting to buy out residents' homes and pass responsibility for cleanup to the federal government.
+In 1958, Homestake Mining Company opened a mill in Milan, New Mexico with the intention to process uranium mined in the surrounding areas; the mill was operational until 1990.
+At its closure, the milling and enrichment operations resulted in 250 million tons of radioactive tailings polluting the New Mexico soil and groundwater.
+The radioactive pollution continued to pose a significant health threat, and as a result, in 2022, Barrick Gold, previously Homestake Mining Co., attempted to buy out residents' homes and pass responsibility for cleanup to the federal government.

+As of 2020, Pregnant Navajo women have a 2.67-2.8 times higher concentration of uranium in their urine than non-Navajo pregnant women.
+This suggests contamination is still a present danger to the Navajo.